iAM-AMR/iAM.AMR.DOC/source/cedar/cedar_database.rst

-About
+CEDAR
 =====

-The *Collection of Epidemiologically Derived Associations with Resistance* or *CEDAR* database is the central repository of epidemiological data for the iAM.AMR project.
+The *Collection of Epidemiologically Derived Associations with Resistance (CEDAR)* database stores

+is the central repository of epidemiological data for the iAM.AMR project.

 Introduction
 ------------